Itai-Nelken/qemu2deb/README.md

 first I tried using checkinstall, but it didn't work, so after trying a lot of fixes and ways I decided to create the deb manually.
 I tracked down all the qemu files on my system, put them in a folder, created the DEBIAN/control file, and pakaged it. to my surprise it worked, but I got a error that the bios wasn't found. after searching a bit I found the issue: broken links.
-I found the files the links pointed to and copied them over to the folder, then packaged it again. this time I messed up the two debs, so I deleted both debs, and packaged one again. this time it worked! so I started to write this script for my own use. once I saw how well it was working, and how much time it was saving me, I decided to make a repo for it so other people can use it.
+I found the files the links pointed to and copied them over to the folder, then packaged it again. this time I messed up the two debs, so I deleted both debs, and packaged one again. this time it worked! so I started to write this script for my own use. once I saw how well it was working and how much time it was saving me, I decided to make a repo for it so other people can use it.
-I hope you enjoy using this script and find it useful, it took me a week to get it working correctly, and A whole year almost of trying different ways to package it, and I don't want anyone else to have to go through this.
+I hope you enjoy using this script and find it as useful as I find it, it took me a week to get it working correctly, and almost a whole year of trying different ways to package QEMU, and I don't want anyone else to have to go through this.